 Shop and Save

-Plans may cost less than you think — about 8 out of 10 people who enroll on HealthCare.gov qualify for financial help to lower the cost of their monthly premiums (the law provides subsidies to single people who make up to $48,000 and families of four earning up to $98,000).
+Plans may cost less than you think — nearly 90 percent of Missourians who enroll on HealthCare.govqualify for financial help to lower the cost of their monthly premiums.
+For example, a 40-year-old non-smoker who lives in St. Louis and earns $30,000 a year can pay $201 per month for a Silver plan.
 But enrolling in an affordable plan or staying covered may require some shopping around.
 Two companies, Cigna and St. Louis-based Centene, will be offering plans for St. Louis City, St. Louis County and St. Charles County residents, so there will be options to explore.
-Be sure to look at Silver plans.

 Free Enrollment Assistance